-In response to these challenges, and listening to the wishes of European citizens, the focus of EU farm policy from 2013 will shift more towards:
+In response to these challenges, and listening to the wishes of European citizens, our 2013 reforms shifted the focus of EU farm policy towards:

-Nevertheless, the share of farm spending in the EU budget has dropped sharply (from a peak of nearly 70% in the 1970s to around 40% today).
+As a share of the EU budget, farm spending has dropped sharply from its 1970s peak of nearly 70% around 40% today.
 This reflects both an expansion of the EU's other responsibilities and cost savings from reforms.
-Since 2004, the EU has welcomed 12 new member countries without any increase in farm spending.
+Since 2004, the EU has welcomed 13 new member countries without any increase in farm spending.

 Published in February 2013